Lightnet/gogun/README.md

 # Status:
  * Idea design prototype
+ * write/read file
+ * check dup

 # Information:
- Note this is prototype.
-It base on type struct build for golang.
+ Note this is prototype test.
+Golang is base on type struct and interface build.
 Javascript function are not same format in golang.
+It coded in different way a bit.
+It will take a while to copy or clone gunjs in simple format.

 # Notes:
  * Upper case first character letter is public function call.
  * Lower case first character letter is private function call.
- * There no class and constructor which will be try to setup.
-That is different way to setup from infomration that I search around a bit.
+ * There no class and constructor which will be hard to setup.
+That is different way to setup from information that I search around a bit.
 It work in progress test.
+ * pacakge in group in files will able to call function to other ones that share if package is same location.

 main.go